 The new observations we obtained with the Subaru telescope earlier this year were good enough to reveal the Yarkovsky acceleration of Apophis, and they show that the asteroid is drifting away from a purely gravitational orbit by about 170 meters [about 500 feet] per year, which is enough to keep the 2068 impact scenario in play.

-These observations aren’t easy to obtain and analyze, by the way.
+These observations aren’t easy to obtain and analyze.
 Factors such as the asteroid’s distance at the time of observation, its composition, its shape and its surface features all affect the outcome.

 But astronomers are pushing to understand the orbit of asteroid Apophis because of its close sweeps past our planet in this century and beyond.